 As an example, the HSE has published HSG85 Electricity at Work.
 Safe Working Practices.
 This publication puts emphasis on the need to select and use the most appropriate electrical equipment.

-It then further details the need to undertake a risk assessment for any work activities and determine whether to work dead or live.
-It then provides guidance on best working practice for both types of working.
+It further details the need to undertake a risk assessment for any work activities and determine whether to work dead or live.
+It then provides guidance on the best working practice for both types of working.

 HSG85 also notes the need for managers to establish “a system of rules and procedures wherever electrical work is to be carried out”.

 Although clear guidance exists in relation to safe working, it may be the case that overall electrical safety matters may be the responsibility of non-electrical experts (such as facilities managers).
 This in itself could create risks.

 To address this, the Institution of Engineering and Technology’s (IET) Code of Practice for Electrical Safety Management aims to “provide good practice guidance to enable individuals and their organisations to have a level of knowledge and understanding to manage the risks associated with an electrical system”.